tsnellgrove/dark_castle3/doc/to_do.md

 	- have global verb syns and class-based verb syns (start with global; much easier!)
 		- e.g. 'get' is gbl verb syn for take() but 'sit on' is a Seat class verb syn for enter()
 	- based on verb, validate prep usage
-	- Order of Op: 1) obj noun syns, 2) gbl verb syns
+	- Order of Op: 1) obj noun syns, 2) gbl verb syns, 3) class verb syns

 Preposition Handling:
 - DONE: unlock => 'unlock with' prep  command
-- DONE: default prep behavior = try command with obj in hand
+- TBD: default prep behavior = try command with obj in hand
 - IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 	- IDEA: could have a prep attribute for each prep verb
 	- IDEA: in interp(), have a list of all possible preps and use list to break sentence